-2020 EPBC 2016/7723 Offset Area Report CHAPTER 1: INTRODUCTION
+CHAPTER 1: INTRODUCTION

 The purpose of this document is to report on the management actions and outcomes required for the provision of koala (Phascolarctos cinereus) habitat offset, by Approval EPBC 2016/7723 issued pursuant to sections 130 and 133 of the Environmental Protection and Biodiversity Conservation Act 1999 (EPBC 1999).
-The focus of the plan is on the protection and enhancement of the koala habitat associated with the secured offset for the Ripley Road Residential Estate (EPBC ref.
-2016/7723).
-This document will report in accordance with stipulations and requirements laid out in the Offset Area Management Plan.
+The focus of the plan is on the protection and enhancement of the koala habitat associated with the secured offset for EPBC ref.
+2016/7723.
+This document will report in accordance with stipulations and requirements laid out in the Offset Area Management Plan, for the 12-month reporting period ending 5th February 2021.

-The structure of the document reflects the requirements of the Department of Agriculture, Water and Environment (DAWE), and details the key threatening processes which could impact on the existing koala population.
+The structure of the document reflects the requirements of the Department of Agriculture, Water and Environment (nee Department of Environment and Energy), and details the key threatening processes which could impact on the existing koala population.
 The chapters that comprise the document report on the overall health of the koala population, vegetation composition, and actions to minimise threats to Koala.
 The management regime put in place by QTFN will enhance existing koala habitat through the exclusion of land practices detrimental to the site and will track improvements and progress in the annual offset report over the active management period.

-This report is the second submitted to date since the approval date for the offset.
+This report is the third submitted to date since the approval date for the offset (EPBC 2016/7723) on the 9th of January 2018 and commencement of the action on 5th February 2018.
 The past and future reporting requirements are listed below.

-Milestone Due date Status Approval of EPBC 2016/7723 - Approved 9 th January 2018 Supp.
-Koala baseline October 2018 Submitted October 2018 Year 1 - Baseline and intensive review April 2019 Submitted April 2019 Year 2 April 2020 Submitted May 2020
+Milestone Due Date Status

+Approval of EPBC 2016/7723 - Approved 9 th January 2018

+Supp.
+Koala Baseline October 2018 Submitted October 2018

+Year 1 April 2019 Submitted April 2019

+Year 2 April 2020 Submitted May 2020

+Year 3 April 2021 Submitted April 2021

+Year 4

+Year 5

+Year 6

+Year 7

+Year 8

+Year 9

+Year 10